Du (company): History

 du mobile telecommunication services was launched in February 2007 under Emirates Integrated Telecommunications Company (EITC), a public joint stock company incorporated in Dubai through Ministerial Resolution No. 479 of 2005 issued on 28 December 2005.
-As of 2021, du has 6.7 million (39%) of UAE mobile subscribers and 236,000 fixed line subscribers.
+As of the first half of 2023, du has grown their mobile customer base to 8 million subscribers, and reached 559,000 broadband customers.

 Its shares are listed on Dubai Financial Market and is regulated by the Securities & Commodities Authority and the Telecommunications And Digital Government Regulatory Authority (TDRA) of the UAE.

 Ownership

-EITC's subsidiaries is 50.12% owned by Emirates Investment Authority (EIA), 10.06%% by Mamoura Diversified Global Holding formerly Mubadala Development Company, 19.7% by Emirates Communications & Technology Company LLC (ECT) and 20.12% by public shareholders.
+EITC's subsidiaries is 50.12% owned by Emirates Investment Authority (EIA), 10.06% by Mamoura Diversified Global Holding formerly Mubadala Development Company, 19.7% by Emirates Communications & Technology Company LLC (ECT) and 20.12% by public shareholders.
 It is listed on the Dubai Financial Market (DFM) and trades under the name du.

 Services & products

 du offers mobile and fixed telephony, broadband connectivity and IPTV services to individuals, homes and businesses.
 It also provides carrier services for businesses and satellite up/downlink services for TV broadcasters.
+Its tariff plans for private subscribers include Home Plans, Postpaid Plans and Prepaid Plans while it offers corporate subscribers Closed Business User Group free calling, and preferred International Destinations.

+Postpaid plans involve monthly billing cycles and often come with a fixed amount of data.

+Prepaid plans, on the other hand, require users to recharge in advance and provide a predetermined data allocation.
+Regardless of the plan you choose, staying aware of your data consumption helps prevent overages that might result in additional charges.

-Subscribers to du mobile services are identified by the dialing prefix 055, 052 and 058.
-Its tariff plans for private subscribers include Home Plans, Postpaid Plans and Prepaid Plans while it offers corporate subscribers Closed Business User Group free calling, and preferred International Destinations. du's device and application IoT management platform allows users to connect and control devices remotely, monitor conditions and generate advance real-time analytics. du offers a multi-tenant platform with integration capabilities that can be based on the cloud or be on premise, with plug-in suite for AI machine learning, enabling business automation. du hosts Blockchain Platform on 'Dubai Pulse'.
+du's device and application IoT management platform allows users to connect and control devices remotely, monitor conditions and generate advance real-time analytics. du offers a multi-tenant platform with integration capabilities that can be based on the cloud or be on premise, with plug-in suite for AI machine learning, enabling business automation. du hosts Blockchain Platform on 'Dubai Pulse'.